 Interestingly, you can see sales rebounded slightly on St. Patrick’s Day.
 But considering that a St. Paddy’s Day Tuesday this year still under performed what was just a Tuesday in mid-March in 2019, it’s not an understatement to say that the United States just had its slowest St. Patrick’s Day ever.

-Revenue dropped throughout the following week, as more states enacted mandatory shutdowns and “stay at home” policies.
+Revenue plummeted after that, as more states enacted mandatory shutdowns and “stay at home” policies.
 By Sunday, March 22nd, revenue was down 66% compared to 2019.
-And while revenue did bounce up to a 38% increase on the following Monday, it’s clear that local bars have a long and difficult road ahead.

 Revenue at local lodging places in response to coronavirus

-Average daily revenue at local lodging places paints a more dire picture than at any other industry.
+Average daily revenue at local lodging places paints a more dire picture than any other industry.

 As you can imagine, local businesses in the tourism industry stand to be some of the most negatively affected businesses in the country.
 For a closer look, read our article on how COVID-19 has been impacting hotels, motels, and other lodging places.